 Veggie Swaps– Try adding mushrooms, courgettes (zucchini), broccoli or peas.

 Pasta – I used penne pasta for this.
 Fusilli or Rotini work great as does linguine, spaghetti or tagliatelle.

-Cream – I use double cream (heavy cream) for this dish, this gave the best results.
+Cream – I used double cream (heavy cream) for this dish, this gave the best results.
 You could swap the cream for light cream cheese or mascarpone if you want to switch it up a bit.

-Cheese - I used Pecorino cheese for this recipe, any vegetarian parmesan style cheese will work well.
+Cheese - I used Pecorino cheese for this recipe, any vegetarian parmesan-style cheese will work well.

 Pine nuts – These are optional you can swap them for walnuts or almonds if you want.
-Or you could also swap the pine nuts for toasted breadcrumbs instead.
+Or you could also change the pine nuts for toasted breadcrumbs instead.
 The pine nuts are not an essential ingredient to this dish so if you want to omit them altogether you can.

 Weights and measurements - For US readers, I use Cuisipro measuring cups and spoons, and a Pyrex measuring jug for liquids.
 These are the industry standard.
 Cup/spoon volumes can differ from brand to brand, for accuracy, I recommend weighing all ingredients if possible.